How many times have you done that same old restaurant role play?

 - The border police have stopped a person trying to enter the country with an unusual story.

 Preparation: This role play will take a bit of teacher and student preparation.
 Begin by finding short videos of interrogations from crime films.
 Point out the different parts of the interrogation, as described in the informative link above.
+If you’re looking for a source of native content where you can find your ideal video in a targeted video library, then take a look at the FluentU program.

 - You’ll need a number of personality cards.